Case Study: Analysis of Consumer Behaviour of Students towards Accommodation Services in Brisbane, Australia

 It is a well known fact that products and services offered to the consumers in accordance with their needs and desires holds higher probability of being purchased by them.
 Likewise, student accommodation has been emerged as one of the growing and demanding service field in the educational settings.
 The national and international universities have identified student accommodation as one of the most vital component of their overall education packages.

-In this regard, the underlying report aims at analysing behaviour of students coming to Brisbane, Australia for study purpose.
+In this regard, the underlying report aims at analyzing behaviour of students coming to Brisbane, Australia for study purpose.
 The situational analysis will also be performed in order to gain background information about the student accommodation service.
-Primary and secondary research will also be conducted to collect original information about the students (consumers) behaviour.
+Primary and secondary research will also be conducted to collect original information about the students (consumers) behavior.
 The above stated analysis will also throw light on various gaps existing in the student accommodation service and recommendations are fostered accordingly.

 Securing a convenient, affordable, safe and secured accommodation at the right place or location appears to be the most difficult task for students now-a-days.
 Students confronted through various questions and priorities before selecting and choosing an affordable and convenient accommodation to live and survive.
 It seems also imperative for the students to analyse various options and priorities before arriving at a decision as it is likely to affect his or her way of living and sustaining.

 Student accommodation services exist in various forms or it can be availed in different forms like rentals, full board, and home stay, shared and so on (Living In Australia, 2012).
 In this regard, international universities of Brisbane, Australia give due recognition and importance to the accommodation services for different campus.
 It is due to reason that accommodation service also act as a first point of contact with the existing and prospective students whereby university can advice and provide them with the necessary resources.

 Situational analysis and background